 - Demonstrate evidence of historical/contemporary contextual awareness.

 GIFT University features high technology studios that have been especially designed to aid students enrolled in design and development courses.
-The studios include a design studio, drawing studio, Graphic studio and specialized computer Lab.
+The studios include a design studio, drawing studio, graphic studio and specialized computer laboratories.
 These studios enhance student’s understanding of the design industry and help them practically test their concept and skills.

 The Visual Art graduate in Painting can explore his path in various fields which include but may not limit to: